Supertext/polylang-supertext/readme.txt

 Get the API key from the Settings page: [Account Settings] (https://www.supertext.ch/customer/accountsettings)

 == Changelog ==

+= 2.0 =
+* Extended plugin to be able to order multiple posts/pages
+* Changed order process
+* Introduced Gulp for minification of JavaScript and SASS files
+* Various code improvements

 = 1.9 =
 * Added support for Visual Composer